T-Courtney2000/bootstrap1/README.md

 ## Bootstrap tutorial
 by TJ.
 28th Sept 2017

-Doing :ok hand: with the college students. so far so good :+1:.
+Doing :okhand: with the college students. so far so good :+1:.